 It’s not cheap at 8,000W a cup of coffee, but you’re paying to take a look around the gallery and the stunning views.

 Zaha Museum (자하 미슬과) | 46, 창위문로 5가길 종노구. 서울

 Proclaimed as “the highest art gallery in all of Korea”, this contemporary art gallery offers free admission to its spaces and a garden pavilion with spectacular views.

-The Zaha Gallery was founded and is funded by Korean entrepreneur Kang Jong Kwon who wanted to dedicate a space to showcasing experimental works from young Korean artists.
-Throughout the two-stories of gallery space, you can view a fantastic variety of art from sculpture and oil painting to woven cloth and collage.
+The Zaha Gallery was founded and funded by Korean entrepreneur Kang Jong Kwon who wanted to dedicate a space to showcasing experimental works from young Korean artists.
+Throughout the two stories of gallery space, you can view a fantastic variety of art from sculpture and oil painting to woven cloth and collage.

 Address: 46, Changuimun-ro 5ga-gil, Jongno-gu, Seoul

 Palgakjeong (팔각정) | 산 6-17 평창동 종노구 서울

 Palgakjeong is located at an elevation of 342 m, where visitors can enjoy not only a beautiful fusion of traditional and modern architecture but also 360 views of the city and surrounding natural environment. plaza, a pagoda resting area, a wildflower garden, and walking trails.”

 The park has been reopened by the Seoul Metropolitan Government to include a plaza, a pagoda resting area, a wildflower garden, and walking trails.